Vietnamese Beef Lettuce Wraps with Cucumber Relish

 To Assemble Lettuce and Topping

-- Spoon meat mixture onto lettuce leaves, top with basil, carrots, rice noodles, peanuts and lime wedges as desired.
+- Spoon meat mixture onto lettuce leaves, top with basil, carrots, rice noodles, and peanuts with lime wedges on the side if desired.
 Roll up and serve with dipping sauce.

 Nutrition